Florida Repossession Laws – Your Rights & Options

 Under federal law, Chapter 7 bankruptcy terminates your responsibility for discharged debts, offering a chance for a financial rebirth.
 By initiating a Chapter 7 filing, you petition the bankruptcy court in your locale and embark on a process overseen by a trustee.
 This trustee evaluates your assets and, if necessary, liquidates non-exempt personal property to pay creditors.
 However, many personal assets are often safeguarded due to exemptions, preventing total loss.

 A Chapter 7 filing results in an automatic stay, which immediately halts most creditors’ collection attempts, including repossession actions.
+Borrowers may also explore how Chapter 13 can prevent repossession, since this type of bankruptcy allows repayment over time while protecting assets.
 This stay puts a pause, potentially allowing you to retain essential assets like your car—a vital lifeline for maintaining employment and daily life functionality.

 After successfully filing bankruptcy, most remaining debts are discharged; you are no longer liable for them, allowing you to rebuild your financial foundation.
 However, not all debts can be discharged.
 To navigate these straits, you need to know which debts are dischargeable.